Capital investment for regeneration

 One of SPRUCE's major benefits is that funds will be recycled and can be used for future regeneration projects.
-It has now entered the recycling phase, as the original fund has been invested in seven projects (see list of SPRUCE-supported projects).
+It has now entered the recycling phase, as the original fund has been invested in eleven projects (see list of SPRUCE-supported projects).

 As well as the infrastructure delivered, all contractors include Community Benefits in Public Procurement clauses in contracts and so provide jobs and training opportunities for local people.